Co-op food buying … and here’s how they do it in California, as reported by the Berkeley People’s Office. See, there’s nothing to it!

 For the Love of People needs our help in going and getting the stuff, as their truck can’t hold too much.
 Contact other co-ops to find out when everybody’s going, and a caravan of People’s co-ops can go together to the wholesalers.

 Sometimes dry goods can be purchased in large quantities at very reasonable prices therefore:

 • Storage space is needed, preferably a kitchen or room with a sink

 Maybe you could wheedle out a basement room from your landlord or manager (ask the latter to join, if he’s a resident!) near where you distribute produce.
 You also need plastic-bag lined garbage cans and five gallon ice cream containers for storage, as well as ladies, scoops (cut out plastic bleach bottles are great!) and funnels.
 Also jars for honey, peanut butter and oil.

 One way is to sell 5 dollars or more worth of Script to members, enough to cover the cost completely each time you make a dry goods run.
 Members then pay in script for dry goods!

 The same price mark-up system as for produce is advised.
 There is always waste.

 Dry goods are distributed at the same time as produce.

 General hints: In the case of produce and dry goods, everyone weighs his own and tallies his bill, with the cashier checking the addition.
 Equal participation and equal responsibility.
-It works if you're careful to be accurate.
+It works if you’re careful to be accurate.
 Cheese is another story.
 Cutting is tricky as cheese varies in density from one kind to another.
-Waste is more costly at 70¢ to 90¢ per lb.
+Waste is more costly at 70 cents to 90 cents per pound.